 Climate change has been a controversial subject of public debate since the term has become popular recently.

-However, the mechanisms behind climate change are not new at all since the early 1800’s scientists have already observed that carbon dioxide and greenhouse gases in the atmosphere works to insulate the earth and causes warming (Climate change history, 2020).
+However, the mechanisms behind climate change are not new at all.
+Since the early 1800s, scientists have observed that carbon dioxide and greenhouse gases in the atmosphere work to insulate the Earth and cause warming (Climate Change History, 2020).

 The Royal Society and the US National Academy of Sciences have published a 2020 updated version of Climate Change Evidence and Causes – the original came out in 2014.

 The updated version contains the most recent climate data, and scientific analyses underpin the fact that human activities cause climate change.
-Its long-term effects will depend on the amounts of GHG and CO2 we release into the atmosphere.
+Its long-term effects depend on the GHG and CO2 we release into the atmosphere.

-The updated version shows that carbon dioxide and GHG emitted by and through human activities since the start of the Industrial Revolution is increasing, and concentrations have doubled since the 1970s resulting to a 1°C increase of global temperature since 1990.Â
+The updated version shows that carbon dioxide and GHG emitted by and through human activities since the start of the Industrial Revolution are increasing, and concentrations have doubled since the 1970s, resulting in a 1°C increase in global temperature since 1990.Â

-The effects are observed through warming of the ocean, rise in sea level, declines in Arctic sea ice, intensity and frequency of heatwaves and other extreme natural events.
+The effects are observed through ocean warming, rising sea levels, declines in Arctic sea ice, intensity and frequency of heatwaves and other extreme natural events.

-If emissions remain unabated, then changes – events that far exceed those that has happened before will occur and will adversely impact human activities, infrastructure, and ecosystem, the book reiterates.
+If emissions remain unabated, then changes – events that far exceed those that have happened before will occur and will adversely impact human activities, infrastructure, and the ecosystem, the book reiterates.

 The choice is up to us, and there are several options offered in response to the information provided in the document: